** Unbolted review updated January 20th, 2023 **

 What Are The Loan Default Rates?

-Unbolted doesn’t list their default rates on their website but personally, I have experienced a few defaults.
-They were handled effortlessly and 100% of capital and interest were recovered.
+Personally, I have experienced several defaults.
+They were handled effortlessly and 100%+ of capital and interest were recovered.
 Pawn lawns will always have a higher default rate than other types of loans but it seems as if Unbolted has a very efficient recovery process.

 What Are The Main Risks?